infinit-luffy/RoboVerse/docs/source/metasim/get_started/quick_start/16_embodiedgen_layout.md

 The generated assets are exported in a universal format that supports multiple simulators (e.g., SAPIEN, Isaac Sim, MuJoCo, PyBullet, Genesis, Isaac Gym).

 Below is an example showing how to load a LayoutGen generated scene in RoboVerse.
+You can download more scenes from example_layouts folder under https://huggingface.co/datasets/HorizonRobotics/EmbodiedGenData or use [EmbodiedGen](https://github.com/HorizonRobotics/EmbodiedGen) to generate by yourself.

 For more information on generating layout scenes, please refer to the [EmbodiedGen-LayoutGen documentation](https://github.com/HorizonRobotics/EmbodiedGen#%EF%B8%8F-layoutinteractive-3d-worlds-generation).